samarabbas/temporal-documentation-legacy/docs/08_running_temporal/02_cli.md

 # Command Line Interface

 The Temporal CLI is a command-line tool you can use to perform various tasks on a Temporal server.
-It can perform domain operations such as register, update, and describe as well as workflow operations like start workflow, show workflow history, and signal workflow.
+It can perform namespace operations such as register, update, and describe as well as workflow operations like start workflow, show workflow history, and signal workflow.

 ## Using the CLI